 I spent months trying to create the perfect Swiss chard galette and finally came up with a recipe so delicious that I could eat it for breakfast, lunch and supper (all on the same day).

-½ t salt
+- ¾ t salt

-1/3 cup currants
+¼ cup currants

 1 onion, diced

-2 cloves of garlic, crushed
+2 cloves of garlic, minced

 ½ cup feta

-¼ cup pine nuts (or chopped almonds or walnuts)
+2 Tbsp. pine nuts (or chopped almonds or walnuts)

-Sea salt & pepper
+Sea salt u0026 pepper

 2 eggs, beaten (1 T reserved)

-To prepare pastry:
+- To prepare the filling:

 - Press out excess moisture with the back of a wooden spoon.
 Season with salt and pepper.
-Scrape mixture into a bowl, add lemon zest, currants & 1 t of the lemon juice, and pine nuts.
+Scrape mixture into a bowl, add currants and nuts.
 Add feta and eggs just before your spoon it onto the prepared dough.

 - On a lightly-floured surface roll dough into a rough circle about ¼” thick.
 Transfer to a parchment-lined baking sheet (sided sheet is best, in case the galette leaks).

-Pile filling onto the pastry, leaving a 2-3 inch border.
+- Pile filling onto the pastry, leaving a 2-3 inch border.
 Gently fold the border in over the filling, overlapping the dough where needed.

-Brush the top of the pastry with the reserved egg.
+- Brush the top of the pastry with the reserved egg.